ironhack-labs/lab-es6-promises/README.md

 ## Iteration #1:

 Using callbacks print the directions to make Steak in the correct order as shown above.
 Write your JavaScript in the provided `script.js` file.
-You'll be calling the `addFood()` function from script.js, but do not alter it.
+You'll be calling the `addFood()` function from script.js, but do not alter addFood.js.

 `makeFood(steak)`
 ## Iteration #2: